-- Commencement A graduation ceremony in which colleges and universities award certificates and degrees to students. - Community College (Junior College) A two-year college is also known as a community college.
-Most often community colleges offer associate degrees, certificates, and courses for transfer to universities. - Complete Withdrawal This is the process of withdrawing from all classes after registration.
-See Drop. - Concurrent or dual enrollment system whereby a student takes a course at one institution and receives credit at more than one institution. - Continuing Education Courses offered for no credits; may or may not offer Continuing Education Units (CEUs). - Core courses those general education courses that degree plans require, for example, English 1302, History 1301, 1302, etc. - Course work accomplished in a class during a semester or term.
-Each course successfully completed adds a certain number of semester hours of credit to a student's transcript. - Course load total number of semester hours that a student takes during a semester. - Course number the course number identifies each course with a prefix that designates the subject area and a number that designates that particular course: HUMA 1301, for example.
-Developmental courses are three digit numbers. - Course waiver official permission to omit one course in a degree plan. - Credit see Semester Credit Hours. - Credit Courses courses taken for credit that accumulate toward a college degree or certificate. - Credit Hour See Semester Credit Hour. - Curriculum (plural form curricula) courses of study offered by a college, or the particular course of study of a department or a class. - Dean an administrator of the college who has responsibility for a particular area.
-(For example, the Dean of Academic Studies, the Dean of Administrative Services, etc.) - Degree plan series of courses laid out for an individual student's degree. - Degree program courses required to complete a particular degree.
+Commencement - A graduation ceremony in which colleges and universities award certificates and degrees to students.

+Community College (Junior College) - A two-year college is also known as a community college.
+Most often community colleges offer associate degrees, certificates, and courses for transfer to universities.

+Complete Withdrawal - This is the process of withdrawing from all classes after registration.
+See Drop.

+Concurrent or dual enrollment - system whereby a student takes a course at one institution and receives credit at more than one institution.

+Continuing Education - Courses offered for no credits; may or may not offer Continuing Education Units (CEUs).

+- Core courses those general education courses that degree plans require, for example, English 1302, History 1301, 1302, etc. - Course work accomplished in a class during a semester or term.
+Each course successfully completed adds a certain number of semester hours of credit to a student's transcript.

+Course load - total number of semester hours that a student takes during a semester.

+Course number - the course number identifies each course with a prefix that designates the subject area and a number that designates that particular course: HUMA 1301, for example.
+Developmental courses are three digit numbers.

+Course waiver - official permission to omit one course in a degree plan.

+Credit - see Semester Credit Hours.

+Credit Courses - courses taken for credit that accumulate toward a college degree or certificate.

+Credit Hour - See Semester Credit Hour.

+- Curriculum (plural form curricula) courses of study offered by a college, or the particular course of study of a department or a class. - Dean an administrator of the college who has responsibility for a particular area. - Degree plan series of courses laid out for an individual student's degree. - Degree program courses required to complete a particular degree.
 (These are listed under each particular program of study.) - Developmental courses courses designed to help prepare students for college-level coursework.
-These courses can not be applied to certificates or degrees at Lee College or transferred to other institutions. - Distance Learning courses Educational opportunities offered via online/Internet instruction, interactive television, video cassettes, and telecourse broadcasts, which provide flexible scheduling. - Distinguished scholars full time students who are in the upper 10% of that semester's class and have a 3.5 GPA. - Drop withdrawal from a particular course.
+These courses can not be applied to certificates or degrees at Lee College or transferred to other institutions. - Distance Learning courses Educational opportunities offered via online/Internet instruction, interactive television, video cassettes, and telecourse broadcasts, which provide flexible scheduling. - Drop withdrawal from a particular course.
 See the Student Services chapter for an explanation of the Lee College drop policy. - Early registration the process of enrolling for classes before the end of the previous semester.
-(See the calendar for dates.) - Elective a course selected by the student.
+(See the calendar for dates.)